ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/loading.md

 The above files are also compressed.
 This is automatically detected and handled by ClickHouse.
 :::

-To load the rows in these files we can use an `INSERT INTO SELECT`.
+To load the rows in these files, we can use an [`INSERT INTO SELECT`](/en/sql-reference/statements/insert-into#inserting-the-results-of-select):

 ```sql
 INSERT INTO pypi SELECT * FROM s3('https://datasets-documentation.s3.eu-west-3.amazonaws.com/pypi/json/*.json.gz')